 Pillar 5: improved Social Cohesion

-The Pillar, coordinated by XXX, promotes to aligning the Adriatic-Ionian region with the EU strategies and policies for improving social cohesion, in line with the broader framework of the green and digital transition.
+The Pillar, coordinated by Croatia and XXX, promotes to aligning the Adriatic-Ionian region with the EU strategies and policies for improving social cohesion, in line with the broader framework of the green and digital transition.
 These strategies and policies are designed to create a demand and supply for new and relevant skills, swift adaptation to increasingly changing economic landscape and increase resilience toward future crisis.
 The Pillar 5 should promote social cohesion, contribute from the macroregional context to achieve equal opportunities, youth engagement and access to the labour market.

 Topic 5.1 Youth engagement and employment